ICHEC-learn/python-hpc/_episodes/07-mpi-nonblocking-collectives.md

 # Gather the value of rank from each rank, then send to rank 0
 n = comm.reduce(rank, root=0)

-# Gather ther NumPy array from each rank, then send to rank 0
+# Gather the NumPy array from each rank, then send to rank 0
 buffer = np.zeros(10, dtype=float)
 comm.Reduce(data, buffer, root=0)